COPD and Sex

 An oximeter can help you determine your oxygen needs.
 Wearing this small electronic device on your fingertip will indicate how much oxygen is in your blood during activity, and if it falls below 88% saturation, supplemental oxygen could bring a noticeable improvement to your breathing and energy during sex.

-You May Also Like:How to Quit Smoking With COPD
+You May Also Like:How Does Air Quality Affect COPD Symptoms?

 Related Search Topics (Ads):